Commercial Procurement Lawyer

 Tailor Your CV: Make sure your CV highlights your qualifications as a legal professional, particularly your experience in commercial and procurement law.
 Use specific examples that demonstrate your ability to manage legal risks and resolve disputes.

-Craft a Strong Cover Letter: Write a cover letter that clearly outlines your understanding of public procurement and contract law.
-Mention your proactive approach to managing risks and how your experience aligns with the responsibilities of the role.
+Craft a Strong Cover Letter: In your cover letter, express your enthusiasm for the role and the opportunity to work with a Central Government team.
+Mention your understanding of public procurement and contract law, and how your experience aligns with the key responsibilities outlined in the job description.

-Proofread Your Application: Before submitting, carefully proofread your application for any errors or inconsistencies.
-A well-presented application reflects your attention to detail, which is crucial in the legal profession.
+Proofread Your Application: Before submitting your application, carefully proofread all documents for spelling and grammatical errors.
+A polished application reflects your attention to detail, which is crucial in the legal profession.

 How to prepare for a job interview at Sellick Partnership